“The human capacity for burden is like bamboo – far more flexible than you’d ever believe at first glance.” – Jodi Picoult

 2) Using strategies to stay calm and focused when experiencing stress.

-3) Recognizing how thoughts can affect ability to cope.
+3) Recognizing how thoughts can affect the ability to cope.

 4) Challenging thinking patterns that hinder resilience.